 Inactive Teammate Overview

 The Inactive Teammate tool, available here, compares how a player performs in games with a certain teammate against games without that same teammate.
+Note the below examples are from the 2020-21 NBA season, but the logic still applies.

 Using this tool, DFS players can quickly identify the players most impacted by late-breaking news, or analyze how a player’s performance has changed after a trade or major injury involving a teammate.